robcowart/ocm/README.md

 ## Support

-For issues, questions, or feature requests, please open an issue on GitHub.
+For issues, questions, or feature requests, please open an issue.

 ## Roadmap

-Future enhancements planned:
+Future enhancements which may be implemented:

 - Intermediate CAs (3-tier hierarchy)
 - Certificate Revocation Lists (CRL)